What is a solo 401(k)? A great self-employed retirement option

 “If you want to contribute to a Roth, but exceed traditional income limitations, the solo K is the only option for highly compensated, self-employed individuals,” Conroy says.
 “Contributing to a Roth solo K is much cleaner and simpler than trying to use a backdoor Roth or Roth conversion.”

 Solo 401(k) plans are intended for the self-employed.
-If you have employees and are looking for a retirement plan, then you have some other options such as the SEP IRA or SIMPLE IRA, both of which allow you to provide tax-advantaged benefits to your employees.
-A lesser-known program called a SIMPLE 401(k) allows businesses to set up retirement plans, too.
+If you have employees and are looking for a retirement plan, then you have other options such as the SEP IRA or SIMPLE IRA, both of which allow you to provide tax-advantaged benefits to your employees.
+A lesser-known program called a SIMPLE 401(k) also allows businesses to set up retirement plans.

 Other financial benefits of a solo 401(k)

 The solo 401(k) can be an excellent choice for those with a side gig as well, especially if they’re already able to live comfortably on their main salary.
-That’s because the solo 401(k) allows you to move up to 100 percent of your earnings into the account, as long as you don’t exceed the annual maximum.
-Once you hit the limit, you can add up to 25 percent of your business’s earnings, up to the total allowed amount.
-So with the solo 401(k) you can go above the usual limits of a 401(k).
+With the solo 401(k) you can go above the usual limits of a 401(k).

 But the solo 401(k) can be valuable even if you already have a 401(k) plan and even if you’ve maxed out that other plan for a given year.
 That’s because you can still make an employer contribution, allowing you to exceed the smaller employee-only contribution amount.
 So the solo 401(k) allows you to save more with the employer contribution, reducing your business taxes.